 Written Reprimand should be used for infractions of the rules that do not lead to a clear advantage for the offender or minor infractions with advantage to the offender.

 352.6 Verbal Reprimand

-Verbal reprimand should be used for minor infractions or to inform a competitor that his technique or behavior is very close to being in violation of the rules.
+Verbal reprimand should be used for minor infractions or to inform competitors that their technique or behavior is very close to being in violation of the rules.

 352.7 Monetary Fine